Madrigal-Carl/VibeSync/README.md

 src/output.css
 ```

-Open `frontend/public/index.html` in browser to view UI.
+Open `frontend/public/index.html` in a browser to view the UI.

 ---